TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Troubleshooting.rst

 executed once.

-This typically happens if a system has just been upgraded and a backend login has been performed before the install tool has silently executed upgrade wizards.
+This typically happens if a system has just been upgraded and a backend login has been performed before the install tool has executed the silent configuration upgrade.

 Solutions